Sai-Chandra-Sriramula/Sriramula-B00116842-2025/README.md

 RNN (Decoder): An LSTM or GRU to generate captions.

 In This Week i am working to build this model which aligns to requirements of my project.

+NOTE :-
+hey professor when iam uploading my code source file to github, its uploading perfectly fine but when i open that file its not opening its sayinng "Unable to render code block"

+i would like to scedule meeting regarding this problem even last week i couldnt resolve this.